 Hamilton Holt students and members of their immediate families may use the Knowles Memorial Chapel for weddings, baptisms, memorial or funeral services, and renewal of wedding vows.
-Contact the Chapel Office at 407-646-2115 for details and reservations.
+Contact the Chapel Office for details and reservations.

 The United Campus Ministry offers programs and a variety of religious services to Roman Catholics, Christians of all denominations, Jewish, and Muslim students.